DeMaCS-UNICAL/BrainyBot/README.md

    ```sh
     sudo npm start
    ```
    Write down the IP and port address of the Linux host server C.
    You can also perform PH display calibration at this point.
+Depending on the size of your PH, it could be necessary to adjust the min z value in config.js.
+Remember to refresh the calibration page in your browser whenever restarting the server.
    For more information check the official repository for the Tappy Server Module: https://github.com/DeMaCS-UNICAL/tappy-original/